MausamModz/File-Doc-Thumb-RenameBOT/README.md

-# Op Telegram File Renamer
+# Telegram File Renamer
-This is a very simple Telegram File Renamer Bot by [❖ 𝐖𝐃 𝐙𝐎𝐍𝐄 ❖ ™](https://t.me/).
+This is a very simple Telegram File Renamer Bot by

 [![Typing SVG](https://readme-